yamadharma/salii/README.md

 # SALI project
 This repository contains the 2.0.0 client and server code.
 Please note that this repository is a work in progress.

 Please also check our page on our own website for bugtracking:
  - https://oss.trac.surfsara.nl/sali

 ## Development requirements

-Operating systems Mac OSX and Linux are supported.
-For some dependicies we recommend to use homebrew on Mac OSX.
+Only Linux is supported as OS for running the SALI tools

 Requirements:
  * QEMU (client testing)
+ * wget
  * Python 3 (server tools)

 Recommendations:
  * Virtualenv and virtualenvwrapper

 ## File stucture

- * docs : Contains some documentation and ideas for the future
+ * archive      : Contains the old-new Python code.
+Only used for reference
  * buildroot    : Contains the shell script code for the embbedded Linux environment
+ * examples     : Contains examples configuration files for the SALI tools and buildroot env
- * server : Contains the SALI server tools
+ * sali         : Contains the SALI tools
  * CHANGELOG    : What has changed since version 1.0.0
  * README.md    : This file
- * tools : Some tools for testing purposes
+ * sali-cli     : The main Python script for SALI tools
+ * sali-test-client: A simple shell script for testing the buildroot env in qemu

 ## Client